TerrenceGilchrist/GKV_Intervention/README.md

-# Georgia King Village Intervention
+# The Georgia King Village Intervention
 SQL with QGIS for Analysis of Incident Data Across Census Blocks